-Chicago flights impacted at Metro
+Chicago flights still impacted at Detroit Metro

 Romulus — Dozens of flights traveling to and from Chicago-area airports Saturday are being canceled or delayed as an air traffic control center continues to recover from a fire.